matbishop/Public/shopping/README.md

 # Shopping
-*by Matthew Bishop*

 Requirements: [https://cs50.harvard.edu/ai/2020/projects/4/shopping/](https://cs50.harvard.edu/ai/2020/projects/4/shopping/)

-The project requires the implementation of a nearest-neighbour classifier to determine whether a user will make a online purchase based on session information.
+> The project implements a nearest-neighbour classifier to determine whether a user will make an online purchase based on session information.

-To measure the output of the model we calculate sensitivity (the true positivity rate) and specificity (the true negative rate).
+To measure the output of the model, sensitivity (the true positivity rate) is calculated as well as specificity (the true negative rate).

 ## Functionality